rapidslayer101/Rdisc-Old/README.md

 # Rdisc
-The source code for the rdisc project
+Part of the source code for the rdisc project